arturmedeiros/arturmedeiros/README.md

 ### About me

 I'm **Artur** (he/him).
 I have been developing web systems for over 10 years.
 I am passionate about information technology and interface development.
 I work mainly on the frontend of applications, focusing on Single Page Applications (SPA) and Progressive Web Apps (PWA) using Vue.JS or React.JS.
 I have extensive experience with PHP, using Wordpress or Laravel.
-Also the MVC architecture patterns in the construction of REST API's to communicate with the frontend.
+Also the MVC architecture patterns and construction of REST API's to communicate with the frontend.

 I gathered some opensource projects in my new Github account, but I also have other projects in the old account: @arjosweb.
 Below, I have listed some technologies that I use (or have used) in my daily life as a fullstack developer.